pramatias/rustbook/rustbook102gpt.md

 }
 ```

+Now, here's an interesting tidbit for you, folks.
+Once we've defined the
-After we define summarize_author, we can call summarize on instances of the
+summarize_author method, we can go ahead and call summarize on instances of the
-Tweet struct, and the default implementation of summarize will call the
+Tweet struct.
+And guess what?
+The default implementation of summarize will
-definition of summarize_author that we’ve provided.
-Because we’ve implemented
+automatically invoke the definition of summarize_author that we've provided.
-summarize_author, the Summary trait has given us the behavior of the summarize
-method without requiring us to write any more code.
+It's like a chain reaction of awesomeness!

+Just take a look at this code snippet:

 ```rust
     let tweet = Tweet {